reasonml/reasonml.github.io/src/pages/guide/language/function.md

 addCoordinates(~x=5, ~y=6);
 ```

-Since we have currying (more on that below), we can provide the arguments in any order:
+Since we have currying (more on that below), we can provide the arguments in **any order**:

 ```reason
 addCoordinates(~y=6, ~x=5);
 ```

-The `~x` part during declaration means the function accepts an argument labeled `x` and can refer to it in the function body by the same name.
+The `~x` part in declaration means the function accepts an argument labeled `x` and can refer to it in the function body by the same name.
 You can also refer to the arguments inside the function body by a different name for conciseness:

 ```reason
 let drawCircle = (~radius as r, ~color as c) => {